 Wanting to eat it all or not feeling satisfied until we’re stuffed is the result of restriction and deprivation of these foods, not your lack of self-control around food.

 At an art exhibition, I saw a photograph of a polar bear strolling contently across a barren icy landscape after having devoured a seal.
 The caption on the photograph stated that the polar bear was in ‘blissful satiation’.

-To this day my husband still wants the largest slice of pizza or the largest serve of ice-cream.
-When he eats something that he perceives as indulgent, he is resistant to sharing and wants to have it all on his own.
+To this day, my husband still wants the largest slice of pizza or the largest serving of ice cream.
+When he eats something that he perceives as indulgent, he is resistant to sharing.
+He wants to have it all on his own.

 His desire to have it all and to feel full stems from years of strenuous exercise and ravenous hunger.

 He also recalls preparing or purchasing a snack and asking his mother if she would want any.
 If she did, he would purchase or prepare more.
 Yet, her response was frequently no. Then she would later dip her hand into his bowl of chips or snap off a line of chocolate.
 He didn’t enjoy feeling like he wasn’t getting to eat all that he had intended to eat.